Random planar maps and graphs with minimum degree two and three: Introduction

 We also analyze the size $X_n$ of the core in a random connected planar graph, and the size $Y_n$ of the kernel in a random planar 2-graph.
 We show that both variables are asymptotically normal with linear expectation and variance and that

-We remark that the value of $\lambda_2$ has been recently found by McDiarmid \cite{colin} using alternative methods.
+The value of $\lambda_2$ has been recently found by McDiarmid \cite{colin} using alternative methods.
 Also, we remark that the expected size of the largest block (2-connected component) in random connected planar graphs is asymptotically $0.9598n$ \cite{3-conn}.
-Again this is consistent since the largest block is contained in the core.
+Again this is consistent since the largest block is contained in the core but not conversely.

 The picture is completed by analyzing the size of the trees attached to the core.
-We show that the number of trees with $k$ vertices attached to the core is asymptotically normal with linear expectation and variance.
+We show that for fixed $k \ge 1$ the number of trees with $k$ vertices attached to the core is asymptotically normal with linear expectation and variance.
 The expected value is asymptotically

-where $C>0$ is a constant and $\rho \approx 0.03673$ is the radius of convergence of $C(x)$.
+where $C>0$ is a constant and $\rho = \gamma^{-1} \approx 0.03673$ is the radius of convergence of $C(x)$.
 For $k$ large, the previous quantity grows like

 This quantity is negligible when $k \gg \log(n)/(\log(1/\rho e))$.
-Using the method of moments, we show that the size $L_n$ of the largest tree attached to the core is in fact asymptotically
+Using the method of moments, we show that the size $L_n$ of the largest tree attached to the core satisfies

-Moreover, we show that $L_n/\log n$ converges in law to a Gumbel distribution.
-This result provides new structural information on the structure of random planar graphs.
+This result provides new information on the structure of random planar graphs.

 Our last result concerns the distribution of the vertex degrees in random planar 2-graphs and 3-graphs.
 We show that for each fixed $k\ge2$ the probability that a random vertex has degree $k$ in a random planar 2-graph tends to a positive constant $d_H(k)$, and for each fixed $k\ge3$ the probability that a random vertex has degree $k$ in a random planar 3-graph tends to a positive constant $d_K(k)$.
 Moreover $ \sum _{k\ge2} p_H(k) = \sum _{k\ge3} p_K(k) = 1$, and the probability generating functions